RanaAsad7007/Binary-Search-and-Linear-Search-Assignment/README.md

 Implementation of Binary and Linear Search
 How to Run the Program

-1.Clone the Repository:
+1. Clone the Repository:

 bash
 git clone https://github.com/your-username/search-algorithms.git

-2.Navigate to the Project Directory:
+2. Navigate to the Project Directory:

 bash
 cd search-algorithms

-3.Run the Program:
+3. Run the Program:

 bash
 python search_algorithms.py